 Joint pain and stiffness are common symptoms of arthritis.

-Fibromyalgia is a chronic disorder that causes widespread musculoskeletal pain and tiredness.
+Fibromyalgia is a chronic disorder that causes widespread musculoskeletal pain and fatigue.
 Fibromyalgia patients frequently complain of muscular, tendon, or ligament discomfort.

 Nerve compression or pinched nerves are caused by some disorders known as “tunnel” syndromes.
 Carpal tunnel syndrome, cubital tunnel syndrome, and tarsal tunnel syndrome are a few instances of these diseases.
-These disorders are frequently caused by overuse injuries.
+Overuse injuries are frequently the root cause of these disorders.

 How should you deal with musculoskeletal pain?